pqina/filepond/.github/ISSUE_TEMPLATE.md

 Hello fellow developer!

-🧠 If you have a question, please ask it here https://stackoverflow.com/questions/ask?tags=filepond
+🧠 If you have a question, please ask it on StackOverflow -> https://stackoverflow.com/questions/ask?tags=filepond

-🐜 If you've found a bug, please use the template below to report it.
+🐜 If you think you have found a bug, please use the template below to report it.

 **The more details you provide, the more inclined others are to help you out and the faster the issue is resolved.**